Photo Credit: Iwona Castiello d'Antonio@aquadrata

 I am good with the old man shuffle.
 Being old and slow now represents a lot of life lessons learned.

-The days of youth pass quickly, even though at the time we think at the time they will last forever.
+The days of youth pass quickly, even though we think at the time they will last forever.

 Looking back, I am amazed I’ve run now for going on 52 years.

 I started running before it was cool to do so.
-When I ran down Martin Way in Lacey, Washington before my teenage years, I was met with occasional vulgarity, old banana peels, and beer cans.
+When I ran down Martin Way in Lacey, Washington before my teenage years, I was met with occasional vulgarity, old banana peels, and beer cans thrown at my face.

 It seems like being a runner on the road was some sort of target of the bullies of that era.
 I was the geek doing something different, they were the cool kids puffing their chests.